leandrowferreira/challenge-full-stack-web-laravel/README.md

 A live sample endpoint is online and can be reached at [https://edtech.tmp.br/api/v1](https://edtech.tmp.br/api/v1).

-This sample is hosted using AWS EC2 instante, behind Cloudflare, implementing complete encryption (Client <-> Cloudflare <-> AWS, with Let's encrypt SSL Certificate in the last point.
+This sample is hosted using AWS EC2 instance, behind Cloudflare, implementing complete encryption (Client <-> Cloudflare <-> AWS), with Let's encrypt SSL Certificate in the last point.

 The Frontend ([stored in another repository](https://github.com/leandrowferreira/challenge-full-stack-web-laravel-frontend)) is hosted as static site using AWS S3, with domain name translated by Cloudflare.